 Start early and hustle for what you love

 Making the time to invest in yourself is hard.
 We are programmed to view our lives as full and busy.
 But you have the ability to build financial freedom for your family if you just change your mindset.
-Find a source of passive income or come up with an entrepreneurial idea that you are passionate about, so it feels less like work, and get started today!
+Find a source of passive income, a great side hustle you can do from home, or come up with an entrepreneurial idea that you are passionate about and get started today!
 Think of what you could build for your future self!

 What are you hustling for?
 What is something you discovered to better yourself that you wish you knew earlier?
 Drop a note in the comments to share your experiences!